OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 ### E4- Providing Support to other countries

 - We only record money here that a country/territory DONATES to another country/territory, not that is received.
 We do not record in-kind support, for example donations of medical equipment, as a monetary equivalent; but we would still record a note of the in-kind support.
+- We record donations to international organisations, such as  WHO, WFP, as long as the country being recorded is the donor and it is to a specific relief fund specifically related to COVID.
+Donations to a generic WHO fund which might not be used specifically for COVID related issues is not specific enough to record.

 ### H1- Public Information Campaigns